britram/taps-transports/draft-ietf-taps-transports.md

 inform the peer of various conditions, most of which are terminal for the connection.
 The change cipher spec protocol is used to synchronize changes in cryptographic parameters for each peer.

+The data protocol, when used with an appropriate cipher, provides:

+- authentication of one end or both ends of a connection
+- confidentiality
+- cryptographic integrity protection

 ## Hypertext Transport Protocol (HTTP) over TCP as a pseudotransport